 Hummingbird flight mechanics and maneuvers

-To elucidate the physical and physiological limits to animal flight capacity, I and postdoctoral fellow Victor Ortega-Jimenez are currently studying hummingbirds exposed to various kinds of aerodynamic challenge, including turbulent airstreams, heavy rain, and transient perturbations.
-Graduate student Erica Kim is similarly studying flight within vertical and asymmetric airflow, and graduate student Marc Badger is assessing flight maneuvers through vegetational clutter.
-Work with former postdoctoral fellow Nir Sapir (Hebrew University) assesses the effects of wingtip ablation on flight performance, and that with former postdoctoral fellow Marta Wolf (Lund University) is examining the consequences of these manipulations for vortex production in both hovering and forward flight.
-For a comparative perspective on limits to flight performance, Michael Dillon (University of Wyoming) and I are evaluating the allometry of maximum mechanical power output for insect flight muscle.
-Using eleven species of hovering orchid bee in Panama, we are quantifying the relative decline in maximum force and power output with increasing body size, a trend which characterizes all volant taxa.
-Similarly, graduate student Sofia Chang is pursuing the limits to flight capacity in blood-loaded mosquitos.
+To elucidate both physical and physiological limits to animal flight capacity, we are continuing to study hummingbirds exposed to various kinds of aerodynamic challenge, including flight in turbulent airstreams, heavy rain, transient perturbations, and through vegetational clutter.
+Miller Postdoctoral Fellow Alejandro Rico-Guevara is also studying the interaction between hummingbird breathing and feeding mechanics relative to experimentally imposed variability in aerodynamic and metabolic demand.
+For a comparative perspective on limits to flight performance, Michael Dillon (University of Wyoming) and I are analyzing the allometry of maximum mechanical power output in hymenopterans.
+Using eleven species of hovering orchid bee in Panama, we are quantifying the relative decline in maximum force and power output with increasing body size, trends which characterizes all volant taxa.
+Graduate students in the laboratory are also pursuing studies of hovering evolution in the Old World sunbirds (Leeann Louis) and of rotational and translational accelerations for a diversity of Andean hummingbirds (Ashley Smiley).

 Evolutionary origins of insect and bird flight

-The origins of flight remain a topic of great interest among biologists.
-Steve Yanoviak (University of Louisville) and I have continued to work on the remarkable phenomenon of directed aerial descent in wingless arthropods.
-These results suggest that controlled aerial behavior preceded the origins of wings proper, and that flight initially began via stages of gliding and maneuvering in terrestrial hexapods.
-Ph.D. graduate Yonatan Munk (University of Washington) has also carried out biomechanical investigations of aerial maneuverability in gliding arboreal ants.
-Recent Ph.D. graduate Yu Zeng is analyzing gliding flight and the evolution of intermediate-winged forms in stick insects, using both lab colonies and conducting fieldwork in Malaysia.
-Recent Ph.D. graduate Dennis Evangelista (University of North Carolina) has examined the aerial righting reflex in juvenile birds to assess ontogenetic shifts from asymmetric to symmetric wing flapping, as postulated by our general hypothesis for flight evolution.
+The origin of flight in both insects and volant vertebrates remains a topic of great interest among biologists.
+Work with Steve Yanoviak (University of Louisville) suggests that controlled aerial behavior in insects preceded the origins of wings proper, and that flight initially began via stages of gliding and maneuvering in terrestrial hexapods.
 Collaborative work with Professor Xing Xu (Institute of Vertebrate Paleontology & Paleoanthropology, Beijing) on the origins of bird flight is linking the now abundant fossil record of four-winged avian precursors with biomechanical assessment of flight capacity.
+Ph.D. student Erik Sathe is investigating incipient aerial behaviors in extant arboreal lizards, as well as the consequences of wing flapping for a robotic glider.

 Biomechanical and physiological adaptation to altitude

-Hovering at higher elevations requires simultaneous compensation for the effects of reduced air density on force production, and for the consequences of lower oxygen partial pressures on the aerobically challenging requirement for high metabolic power.
+Hovering at higher elevations requires simultaneous compensation for the effects of reduced air density on force production, and for the consequences of lower oxygen partial pressure on the aerobically challenging requirements of flight.
 Jim McGuire of the Museum of Vertebrate Zoology, Chris Witt at the University of New Mexico, and I have been examining morphological parameters, resistance to hypoxia, and flight performance for more than sixty hummingbird species across a 4000 meter gradient in the Peruvian Andes.
-This analysis is explicitly embedded within the framework of a recently completed molecular phylogeny for about three hundred trochilid species, and incorporates both metabolic and aerodynamic analyses of hovering flight.
+This analysis is embedded within a molecular phylogenetic framework for about three hundred trochilid species, and incorporates both metabolic and aerodynamic analyses of hovering flight.
 In a similar vein, I and Michael Dillon (University of Wyoming) are evaluating flight-related morphological and physiological traits for bumblebees across steep elevational gradients in southwest China.
-Comparison of maximal flight performance for numerous bumblebee species covering an altitudinal range of 800 – 4000 meters elucidates patterns of interspecific adaptation in morphometrics, kinematics, and the aerodynamics of hovering flight.
+Comparison of maximal flight performance for numerous bumblebee species covering an altitudinal range of 800 – 4000 meters elucidates intra- and interspecific patterns of adaptation in morphometrics, kinematics, and the aerodynamics of hovering flight.

 Ecophysiology of Neotropical butterfly migrations